 Margaret Goehring joined the faculty at New Mexico State University in 2009.
 Before joining the faculty, she was Visiting Assistant Professor at the SUNY College of Ceramics at Alfred University.
-Among the awards she has earned include several NEA and NEH research grants, and a residency at the Cité des Arts in Paris (2008).
+Among the awards she has earned include several NEA and NEH research grants, and a residency at the Cité des Arts in Paris (2008) and most recently, a research fellowship at Dumbarton Oaks.
 She is a specialist on manuscript illumination and painting of the Low Countries and France from the fourteenth to the sixteenth centuries, and has presented numerous papers at both national and international conferences in Belgium, the Netherlands and Canada.
 She has published a monograph, Space, Place & Ornament: The Functions of Landscape in Medieval Manuscript Illumination (Brepols, 2014) as well as several articles on painting in Flemish devotional books.
 Her most recent project, a book she co-edited with Kate Dimitrova, has been published: Dressing the Part: Textiles as Propaganda in the Middle Ages (Brepols, 2015).
 In addition to Medieval and Renaissance art, she also teaches American Folk & Outsider Art and the Art of China.

 ART 305/505 Medieval Art: This course focuses on sculpture, painting, metalwork, ivories, textiles, manuscript illumination and architecture of Western Europe, Islam and Byzantium from the 4th to the 14th century.
 Among the issues this class will explore will be the art of the book and its use as a tool to convert and convince; how liturgical practice and theological debate influenced art and spatial design; the use of art as a tool of visual rhetoric for both ecclesiastical and secular power (especially in textiles, jewelry and manuscripts), and the art of pilgrimage.